Ireland is one of my favourite golfing destinations anywhere!

 Two holes by Old Tom will forever be the calling cards for Lahinch.

-The par 5 Klondyke plays down a narrow valley before requiring a completely blind long second over a large dune to a green sited hard against a stone wall, and road beyond.
+The par 5 Klondyke plays down a narrow valley before requiring a completely blind long second over a large dune to a green sited hard against a stone wall, with road beyond.

 If Klondyke doesn't grab your attention, then the next hole, the par 3 Dell will!